You have no items in your bag

 Neurotoxin: Neurotoxin injections are primarily used to smooth deep lines and wrinkles on the face.
 A healthcare provider will inject small amounts of purified botulinum toxin into specific muscles on your face and neck during the procedure.
 The injection causes those muscles to temporarily relax, minimizing the appearance of wrinkles.
 These results typically last for three to four months, though sometimes longer.
 Try our INhance Post-Injection Serum to help accelerate recovery post-injection supporting the skin's ability to produce new elastin and collagen.

 Chemical Peels3: Used to brighten and smooth the skin, types of chemical peels can vary in their strength.
 This method utilizes a chemical mask to remove several skin layers and reveal the younger-looking skin below.
 While a light peel will only result in some redness and a few days of healing, a medium or deep peel may require several weeks to heal completely.
-Your healthcare provider can discuss the procedure with you in detail and help you determine the best type of peel to achieve your desired outcome.
+Your healthcare provider can discuss the chemical peel procedure with you in detail and help you determine the best type of peel to achieve your desired outcome.

 Face Massage6: Facial massages are the practice of manually manipulating the skin to generate biological responses in the tissue.
-The process increases body heat and blood flow in the skin layers, which can help the skin appear fuller and smoother.
+The process increases body heat and blood circulation in the skin layers, which can help the skin appear fuller and smoother.
 Furthermore, the skin’s mechanical stimulation in this manner may help increase the skin’s natural production of elastin and collagen, aiding in the tightening of the skin.

 Face Mask7: Similarly, hundreds of face masks are available in stores or with healthcare providers that use specific active ingredients to help tighten the skin on your face.
 If you aim to reduce the appearance of fine lines and wrinkles, look for masks that contain antioxidants, such as vitamin C, vitamin E, resveratrol, and ferulic acid.